These directions and distances are estimated.

 The 52 mile course begins at the JAWS Aid Station and Trailhead.

-To Jaws Trailhead: Take Hwy 14 from Dayton and proceed up the mountain to Burgess Junction.
-Take Hwy 14A from Burgess Junction towards Lovell for approximately 20.7 miles to turn right on Forest Service Road #13 which is just prior to the road going to the Medicine Wheel and is just prior to Hwy 14A starting to descend off the mountain.
+To Jaws Trailhead: Take Hwy 14 from Dayton and proceed up the Bighorn Mountains to Burgess Junction.
+Take Hwy 14A from Burgess Junction towards Lovell for approximately 20.7 miles to turn right on Forest Service Road #13 which is just prior to the road going to the Medicine Wheel and is just prior to Hwy 14A starting to descend back down the west side of the mountain.
 Go on Forest Service Road #13 in a northerly direction proceeding past Porcupine Campground on your left at approximately 1.9 miles.
 Cross over Porcupine Creek and continue driving past the entrance to the Porcupine Ranger Station (do not drive into the entrance of Porcupine Ranger Station).
 Proceed left up the hill past the entrance to Porcupine Ranger Station for about ¼ mile where you will turn left into the parking lot for Jaws Trailhead at approximately 2.5 miles.
 Park in the designated areas for crew in Jaws Trailhead or as otherwise directed keeping the entrance to Jaws Trailhead clear for traffic and runners.

 The trail joins trail #50 (Little Horn Trail) on Devils Canyon Road and proceeds easterly on trail app and starts to descend into the Little Horn drainage.
 Here is where you start your adventure on the original Little Horn Trail #50.
 The trail crosses several small creeks as you drop into Willow Creek then Duncum Creek drainages.
 Panoramic views and splendid seas of wildflowers greet you as the trail descends into the Wagon Box drainage.